ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 ^^^^^^^^^^

 Name
-    The name of the rule.
-This name must be unique across all rules in the system.
+    The name of the rule. **This name must be unique across all rules in the system**.
 The rules associated with a line are processed in alphanumeric order of this name.
 The rule name thus determines the priority of the rule within the line.
 Status
     Indicates whether the rule is ACTIVE or INACTIVE.
 To activate a rule, press [PF4].
 To inactivate a rule, press [PF5].
 Description